mattvenn/hackspace-power-controller/project_log.md

 post.py too, but didn't get round to it.
 Instead I've spent hours researching a problem that wouldn't have happened if I'd added the lock in the first place!

+I tried to get the oom killer to do it's thing by running lots of processes but it never seemed to come into life.
+After enough processes the Yun hung and I had to reboot it.
+Fingers crossed this is the issue and it's now solved.

 # Burn testing

 Lots of cycles of the parts of the code that use the bridge code: